 Gather your herbs, berries, edible flowers, break them up by hand and three quarter fill a clean 1 litre jar.
 Cover with non-chlorinated water, leaving a bit of space at the top of the jar.

-Add 1 tablespoon of raw sugar or raw/unpasteurised honey.
+Add 1 tablespoon of raw sugar or raw/golden syrup/unpasteurised honey (this is ample sugar for fruit based sodas, might need a little more if just green herbs).
 Give it a good stir.

 Cover with a piece of cloth (muslin, a piece of clean old tea towel etc) and secure with a rubber band.
 Leave somewhere you’ll see it but out of direct light.